NikitaRomanovsky/mintos-task/README.md

 ## Prerequisites

+- Ensure that **Node.js and NPM** package managers are installed globally on your machine.
+It will be used to install Yarn.
+Please see https://nodejs.org/en/download
-- Ensure that **Yarn** package manager is installed globally on your machine.
+- After the above is done, ensure that **Yarn** package manager is installed globally on your machine.
+It will be used to install all project dependencies.
+Please see https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable

 ## Getting Started